heisenware/vrpc-js/README.md

 written in any programming language by functions written in any other (or the same) programming language.
 Unlike RPC, VRPC furthermore supports:

-- non-intrusive adaption of existing code, making it remotely callable
+- non-intrusive adaption of existing code, making it callable remotely
 - remote function calls on many distributed receivers at the same time (one client - multiple agents)
 - service discovery
 - outbound-connection-only network architecture (using MQTT technology)
-- isolated (multi-tenant) and shared access modes to remotely available resources
+- isolated (multi-tenant) and shared access modes for remote-resources
 - asynchronous language constructs (callbacks, promises, event-loops)
 - OOP (classes, objects, member functions) and functional (lambda) patterns
 - exception forwarding